ExoSkye/SchoolDigitalSignage/README.md

 ## User utilities

-Controller GUI which connects to the server via TCP and allows rules to be set in an easy to use interface
+- Controller GUI which connects to the server via TCP and allows rules to be set in an easy to use interface

+- Web UI which does the same as the desktop GUI but is a web UI based on Astro

 ## Capabilites